Who is a victim of crime?

-- Use interpreters and support persons where necessary;
+- use interpreters and support persons where necessary; and

 Victims' cards contain the name and phone number of the Officer in Charge of the matter, and the COPS Event Number.
 The card also includes contact details for the Victims Access Line and information about the Charter of Victims Rights.